com-480-data-visualization/com-480-project-data-viz-le-6/README.md

 - `data`: contains our main datasets
 - `doc`: contains our reports and other deliverables (screencast)
 - `preprocessing`: contains all our Python notebooks, used to preprocess all of our data
-- `web`: contains the main code of our website under `web/website`, other subfolders were part of the early development
+- `web`: contains the main code of our website

 ### Usage